-Most WPMU DEV plugins include a Documentation button that links to the specific document for configuration options and settings.
-Some of our plugins also include a banner with quick links to useful tutorials on the WPMU DEV website.
-This is great for end-users, but agency owners may want to direct clients to your team for support.
+WPMU DEV plugins include a Documentation button that links to the specific document for configuration options and settings, and some plugins also include quick links to useful tutorials on the WPMU DEV website.
+Relatedly, when plugins are updated, new features are highlighted in a What’s New modal.
+These features are great for end-users and are shown by default, but agency owners may want to direct clients to your team for support instead.

 Deactivate White Label

 To deactivate the Whitelabel module, scroll to the bottom of the page and click the Deactivate button.
 This will save and turn off all white label features you have configured.
 Next time you Activate Whitelabel your settings will be configured for use.

 1.6 The WPMU DEV Dashboard Plugin SettingsCopy chapter anchor to clipboard

 The WPMU DEV Dashboard Settings tab is where you manage your API key, enable automatic updates, control Dashboard access and enable Single Sign-On (SSO).